dshetty100/Mapping_Earthquakes/README.md

 ### 1. Satellite map of earthquakes around the world in the past 7 days

 The display below shows the map of earthquakes of varying magnitude around the world in the past 7 days along with the tectonic plate.
 The color and the size of the circles indicate the magnitude and the depth of the earthquake, respectively.
+The legend in the bottom right side of the map corresponds to the earthquakes magnitude.
 The orange lines indicate the tectonic plates.
 The earthquake GeoJSON data was taken from, https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson and the tectonic plate GeoJSON data was taken from, https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json

 ![Figure1](/Images/Fig1.png)